TROTWOOD, Ohio (WDTN) – Denise Moore’s life of service begins where her mother’s life ended.

 That wish propelled Moore into a new career in hospice.
-For nearly two decades, Moore has helped others receive the end-of-life care of which her mother only dreamed.
+For more than two years, Moore has helped others receive the end-of-life care of which her mother only dreamed.

 “End-of-life can be a celebration of life,” Moore said.
 “That’s what it should be.”

 Denise doesn’t only serve those at the end of their lives, though.
 She also serves those who are at the beginning, as a member and leader of the Trotwood-Madison City School Board.
 “I don’t think anybody ever says, ‘I’m going to run for the school board,’” Denise quipped.
 “It’s not something they dream about.”

 She might not have dreamed about it, but this was a call she answered because of her daughter’s dreams.
 At the time, Denise’s daughter was struggling in the classroom.
 Denise wanted a better future for her and her classmates.

 “I wanted to be a part of the process,” Denise recalled.
 “I wanted to be at the table to represent children.
 To advocate for not only what they deserve, but what they need.”

 For 16 years, Denise has helped lead the Trotwood-Madison City School board through numerous struggles, including the district nearly being taken over by the state.
 “We were one breath away from losing our autonomy and authority in our own city,” Denise said.

 With Denise leading the way, Trotwood came together and made the needed improvements.
 But the struggles weren’t over.
 “After we overcame the takeover, here comes the tornadoes,” Denise said.